 - The BFA Interior Architecture and Design program is accredited by the The Council for Interior Design Accreditation (formerly FIDER)

-- The School of Architecture has been accredited by the National Architecture Accrediting Board (NAAB) to offer a two-year Master of Architecture degree
+- The School of Architecture has been accredited by the National Architecture Accrediting Board (NAAB) to offer: the Bachelor of Architecture; the Master of Architecture

 Learn more about our Accreditations

 - Three quarter time: 9 semester credits units/semester

 - Half-time: 6 semester credit units/semester